CoryParsnipson/web-bullshit/grocery-tracker-poc/README.md

 ### Safeway

 Website is pretty good, though the product database is sprawling and large.
 No issues here.
+Holy fucking shit, they are loaded to the gills with anti-bot protection.

 ### Smart and Final